 Remember when I was telling you how terrible it is to be left with a ton of egg yolks after baking something that uses a lot of whites?

-That is the exact reason this vintage cake was born.
+That is the exact reason this vintage gold cake was born.
 It is a nice rich pound cake style cake but without the pound of butter.

 Instead it uses those egg yolks!
 If you don’t find yourself with a dozen egg yolks at once, don’t worry yourself.